sijnstra/agon-docs/docs/programming.md

-# Programming your Agon Light computer
+# Programming your Agon computer

 Whilst there is a lot of great software you can download and run on your Agon, you can write your own software too.
 And this is probably the reason you bought your Agon!